 Through photographs, interview and prose, the exhibition examines the notion of protection between mother and child and questions whether the role of protector fluctuates when parents are in fragile situations.

 The work prompts the viewer to think about the different languages in which we communicate and our perceptions of feminine roles.
-It questions family hierarchies and celebrates strength and vulnerability.
+It questions family hierarchies and celebrates vulnerability.

 Skin to Skin (Essay)